mahaloz/ike/src/3_programming_languages/introduction.md

 ```

 It's an [ASCII](https://en.wikipedia.org/wiki/ASCII) text file that the OS identified as a C source file.
-If you are not familiar with ASCII, it's simply a way to encode numbers as letters and vice versa.
+If you are not familiar with ASCII, it's a way to encode numbers as letters and vice versa.
 For example `65` translate to `A` and the other way around as well.
 For now, know that this is just a file
 full of readable text.